GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Complete Experimental Results

-Table \ref{app:auc-leak AUC-tvd-mclient} shows the AUC, leak AUC and TVD results.
-Here, the leak AUC and TVD measure the leakage of all passive parties but also the leakage of each passive party since the $\Tilde{y}_1$, $\Tilde{y}_2$ and $\Tilde{y}_3$ are equally weighted as the cut layer.
-We observe that the performance and security of both GAFM and Marvell slightly decrease in the multi-party setting compared to the two-party setting.
-It may be due to the fact that multiple participants setting makes jointly training more difficult.
-In the multi-client setting, GAFM still achieves the best trade-off between performance and security compared to all baselines.
+The leak AUC in Tabel \ref{app:auc-leak AUC-tvd-mclient} measures not only the overall leakage, but also the leakage of each non-label party, as the $\Tilde{y}_1$, $\Tilde{y}_2$, and $\Tilde{y}_3$ are equally weighted at the cut layer.
+We observe that the utility of both GAFM and Marvell slightly decreases in the multi-party setting compared to the two-party setting, possibly due to the increased difficulty of jointly training with multiple participants.
+However, in the multi-client setting, GAFM still achieves a better trade-off between utility and privacy compared to all baselines.